 2/ We stay ON the beaten path

-I wonder whether there are any local Thai people left in Chiang Mai.
-The number of travel bloggers & digital nomads flocking to this city in northern Thailand is enormous!
+I wonder whether there are any Thai people left in Chiang Mai or Indonesians in Bali.
+The number of travel bloggers & digital nomads flocking to these places is enormous!
 Of course, the climate is fantastic, the culture fascinating and not to mention cheap rent, so it is totally understandable.
 But if I see any more articles about Thailand or South-East Asia in general, I think I’m going to scream!
 Honestly folks, I think that topic is covered by now!

 3/ In group, we become the tourists we so often despise